Jailyne Ojeda Ochoa Stuns Her 10 Million Instagram Fans With A New Bikini Snapshot

 She wore her long and silky, raven-colored tresses down and opted for a full face of makeup.
 To keep it simple, yet sexy, the Arizona native ditched her accessories.

-The picture was captured while the model was standing on a wooden staircase, while she leaned over the railing and looked away from the camera to strike a pose.
+The picture was captured while the model was standing on a wooden staircase, as she leaned over the railing and looked away from the camera to strike a pose.

-To spice things up, Jailyne stuck her booty out to provide her fans with a generous view of her well-toned thigh, long, sexy leg and her world-famous derriere.
+To spice things up, Jailyne stuck her booty out, and provided her fans with a generous view of her well-toned thigh, long, sexy legs and her world-famous derriere.

 As The Inquisitr has previously pointed out, in the past, Jailyne Ojeda Ochoa has been touted by some media outlets as having “the sexiest booty on the internet.”

-In the caption, the model sent a good morning message to her legions of admirers.
-She, however, did not specify the location of the picture.
+In the caption, the model sent a good morning message to her legion of admirers.
+She did not, however, specify the location of the picture.

-Within three hours of going live, the hot picture has racked up more than 115,000 likes and about 1,100 comments in which fans and followers couldn’t contain their excitement and showered the model with numerous compliments.
+Within three hours of going live, the hot picture has racked up more than 115,000 likes and about 1,100 comments, in which fans and followers couldn’t contain their excitement and showered the model with numerous compliments.

 Apart from Jailyne’s regular fans, many of her fellow Instagram models and influencers also liked and commented on the picture to show appreciation and support — a trend which is becoming more and more common on the phot0-sharing website.
 Some of them included Ana Lorde and Paola Castillo, among others.

-“Just lost my No Nut November to your post again,” one of her fans commented, referring to the humorous internet challenge where men give up pleasuring themselves for the entire month of November.
+“Just lost my No Nut November to your post again,” one of her fans commented, referring to the humorous internet challenge wherein men attempt to forgo orgasm for the month of November.

 “Good morning to you gorgeous.
 Omg, [you’re] so perfect,” another one chimed in.